 - Secondary – 1:10

 We are committed to ensuring all our visitors feel welcome and enjoy their experience with us.
 If the behaviour of anyone in your group adversely affects the health and safety of other visitors or staff or causes damage to the collection, this person may be asked to leave.

 Please have contingency measures in place in case anyone is asked to leave the building.
 Get in touch with us prior to your visit if you have any questions regarding this matter.

-All Museum staff have undergone a standard police check.
-Staff working directly with students have undergone an Enhanced Criminal Records Bureau (CRB) disclosure.
+All museum staff have undergone a standard police check.
+Staff working directly with students have undergone an Advance Disclosure Barring Service (DBS) check.

 Staff delivering educational events have relevant experience and training.